denten-books/plain-text/main.md

-preface to a recent volume on *Ways of Making and Knowing*, edited by Pamela Smith, Amy Meyers, and Harold Cook, the editors write that the "history of science is not a history of concepts, or at least not that alone, but a history of the making and using of objects to understand the world [@smith, p12]."
+preface to a recent volume on *Ways of Making and Knowing*, edited by Pamela Smith, Amy Meyers, and Harold Cook, the editors write that the "history of science is not a history of concepts, or at least not that alone, but a history of the making and using of objects to understand the world" [@smith, 12].
 As a historian of science in the Early Modern period, Smith translates that insight in the laboratory, where along with her students she bakes bread and smelts iron to recreate long-lost artisanal techniques.
 The major insight from Smith